prisma/specs/prisma-framework/Readme.md

 ## Terminology

-Before we get started, it's important to align on the terminology:

 - **Schema:** The structure of your application's data.
 A schema contains datasources, generators, models, fields, and relationhips.
 - **Prisma Schema Language:** A syntax for describing your application's Schema.
 You'll find the Prisma Schema Language in files with the `.prisma` extension.
 - **schema.prisma:** The default file that holds your application's schema.
 This file is written in the Prisma Schema Language.